jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 In order to pair a device, you must have an 11 digit manual pairing code (eg 123-4567-8901 or 12345678901) or a QR Code (eg MT:ABCDEF1234567890123).
 If the device has not been paired before, use the code provided by the manufacturer and **ensure the device is in pairing mode**, refer to your devices instructions for pairing for more information.

 If the device is paired with another Matter ecosystem (Apple, Google, Amazon, etc..) use that ecosystem to generate a pairing code and search for devices.
 The pairing code and device will only be available for commissioning for a limited time.
 Refer to the ecosystem that generated the code for the exact duration (typically 1-15 minutes).

+When using the discovery feature of openHAB use the provided code in the text entry box before pushing "scan"

 ### Device Pairing: Thread Devices